d4rshikoctober/kerala_rescue/README.md

 # kerala_rescue
-Analyse the data of kerala flood
+Analyse the data of kerala flood using Machine Learning Tools.